teologov/redux-api-petitioner/README.md

 import { generateReqTypes } from 'redux-api-petitioner';
 import { USERS_LIST } from 'constants';

-export const fetchUsers = () => dispatch =>
+// is meant you have enabled a redux-thunk middleware export const fetchUsers = () => dispatch => dispatch({
- dispatch({
     [GET]: {